Windows 🟢 Beginner

 For iOS (iPhone and iPad) Users:

 Open the App Store on your iPhone or iPad.
-It’s the blue icon with a white ‘A’.
+Look for the blue icon with a white ‘A’.
 Tap the ‘Search’ tab at the bottom right.
 In the search bar at the top, type “Microsoft Authenticator” and tap search.

-You should see the official app.
-It has a blue icon with an ‘A’ and a shield.
-It is made by Microsoft Corporation.
-Make sure you download the correct one!
+The official app has a blue icon with an ‘A’ and a shield and is made by Microsoft Corporation.
+Always double-check you’re downloading the right one!

-To make this even easier, you can often find a direct link to download the app from your device’s app store.
+To make this even simpler, you can often find a direct link to download the app from your device’s app store.
 Here are the shortcuts:

 For iOS (Apple App Store): Download Microsoft Authenticator on the App Store